buckaroo62/sarnst.ca/src/super.md

     Your browser does not support the video tag
 </video>

-These are some of the shows that I have been involved with as an Overseas Animation Supervisor, Overseas Layout Supervisor or Animation Director.
+This is a selection of some of the shows that I have been involved with as an Overseas Animation Supervisor, Overseas Layout Supervisor or Animation Director.
 For a complete list, ask to see my resume.

 They go back pretty far in time!
 Am I that old?
 Sigh...